 For single filers to fall within the first Tier, the threshold for the single filer’s total taxable income may not exceed $157,500; Tier 2 is between $157,501 and $207,500; Tier 3 is any amount that is in excess of $207,500.

 How Do You Qualify for the QBI Deduction?

 If your total taxable income falls in Tier 1, regardless of whether you’re a specified service business or not, you may receive a deduction.
 If your business falls in Tier 2, the amount of the deduction you get is generally reduced.
 If you are in Tier 3, depending on whether you are a specified service business or not, your deduction is either limited or you don’t get a deduction at all.

 How Does the QBI Deduction Apply?

 Assuming that the taxpayer qualifies for the discount and he falls within Tier 1, then the 20% discount would apply on the portion of the business income.
-This means that the taxpayer who earns $100,000 on her business income may pay tax only on the $80,000 of such profits.
+This means that the taxpayer who earns $100,000 on his business income may pay tax only on the $80,000 of such profits.
 If we assume that the taxpayer falls within the 24% tax bracket, then the taxpayer would pay the 24% rate on the $80,000, not the $100,000.
 As such, instead of paying $24,000, the taxpayer would now pay $19,200 on the portion of the business income.